 Known as the surfing capital of Barbados, this popular beach is famous across the globe for its fantastic waves, mainly located within the Bathsheba Soup Bowl.
+Well, who wouldn’t want to have a dance duet of kite surfing with those tempting waves that are so apt for the sport?
+If you can find a surfing school nearby like Kitesurf Schule Portugal or the ones that can help you with learning the basics of the particular surfing sport, it can be a lifetime experience for you.
 Don’t surf?
 No problem!
 There’s loads to do here away from the surfboard, including lots of colourful coral to snorkel across and stretches of golden sands upon which to top up your tan.

 Located on the east coast of the island, Bathsheba beach is next to the stunning Bathsheba park, where you can relax in the shade of the palm trees on the grass.
 Many people take lunch to the park for a picnic, but there are also a variety of eateries in the area, which serve local snacks that you can enjoy in this serene setting.

 Located on the west coast of the island, Mullins Bay beach is the perfect spot for chilling out in the sun during your holiday.
 Don’t let the beach’s location put you off, it features a spacious car park where you can park your hire car for the day, so it’s easy to reach from all over the island.

 There are safely roped off areas where you and your family can take a dip in the clear turquoise waters, and the more adventurous members of your group can whizz off in a jet ski towards the deep blue sea.

 Mullins Bay beach features a fantastic beach bar, which is a great place to grab a drink or a bite to eat before spending the day on the sands.